wkumari/draft-wkumari-dnsop-extended-error/README.md

    issue simply ask the next (non-validating) resolver in their list, and don't get any of the protections which DNSSEC should provide.
-   This is very similar to a kid asking his mother if he can have
+   This is very similar to a kid asking his mother if he can have another cookie.
+When the mother says "No, it will ruin your dinner!", going off and asking his (more permissive) father and getting a "Yes, sure, cookie!".